michibinyamin/system-programming-2-assignment-2/README.md

 - operator== :

 - operator!= :

+**Tests**
+- I have added a method which returns a string of the graph, this way i can test the graphs values with a string representation

 **General**
 - operator<< : the << operator overload does not belong to the class